1 Be informed about the safety standards of the different countries

 Best of luck

-Phil from TRavel Smart about 3 years ago
+Phil from TRavel Smart over 3 years ago

 I just spent 2 months solo in Ecuador and Peru.
 I don't think you need a tour for those countries.
 Be cautious in Quito and Lima for pickpockets, and heed locals' advice on no-go zones.